We intentionally describe MPE at a high level to protect our IP. Exact routing, partitioning, and aggregation heuristics are proprietary.

 Confidence Calibration

 Each judge self-reports confidence for every sub-check.
-MPE aggregates with confidence-aware weighting to dampen spurious votes and surface true agreement.
+MPE aggregates with confidence-aware weighting to ensure the final score reflects the exactness of the evaluations.

-Carefully engineered, extensively tested prompts encourage structured, chain-of-thought style reasoning.
-This improves faithfulness on complex, multi-step tasks.
+Prompts that encourage structured, chain-of-thought style reasoning are run multiple times.
+This improves faithfulness on complex, multi-step tasks and minimizes noise from hallucinations.

 How MPE runs (conceptual)